valerieding/Happiness-Map-App/README.md

 - Because all voting/posting takes place on campus right now, for this iteration, get_recent_posts() returns all posts within a given time range, posted on campus, sorted by timestamp. get_trending_posts() returns all posts posted on campus, sorted by upvote count.
 In the next iteration, we will take location into consideration.
 - Because remove_post() is only used for admin functionality, and that is not implemented in this iteration, we have left out the implementation and unit tests for remove_post().
 - We have gotten rid of getPost(filter) altogether: currently, we have two methods of getting posts: getRecentPosts() and getTrendingPosts().

+Voting:
+- Removed getLocAvg() to remove redundancy. getHappinessAverage() does the same thing.
+- Removed nameToLocation().
+This function would resolve a given name to a Location object, which the backend now handles.
+- Removed addvote().
+Functionality has moved to submitVote(), which uses AJAX queries.
+Test submitVote() using the above acceptance tests
+- Added unit tests for getLogicalLoc(), function added in implementation of the interactive map.

 ### 8.)
 Anything else: